turnonline/microservice-bom/README.md

 # turnonline-bom
 TurnOnline.biz dependency baseline.
-Bill of Materials - keep track of dependency versions and ensure that all works well together.
+Bill of Materials - keeps track of dependency versions and ensures that all works well together.